Skip to main content

 When you return from a leave of absence, in most cases you return to your school or worksite.
 In some cases, you may be excessed while on a leave, if you were the least senior person in your license area and your school experienced a drop in enrollment.
 Some titles, like Guidance Counselors, Speech Teachers and Occupational and Physical Therapists have time limits for a right of return to your school or worksite.

-If I take Paid Parental Leave and do not return to work, do I have to give back this pay?
+If I take UFT parental leave and do not return to work, do I have to give back this pay?

 Yes.
-People who do not return from a Paid Parental Leave are responsible to repay the money they received while on this leave.
-If you do not return to active service for 12 calendar months, you will be required to pay back the UFT Parental Leave benefit.
+People who do not return from a UFT parental leave are responsible to repay the money they received while on this leave.
+If you do not return to active service for 12 calendar months, you will be required to pay back the UFT parental leave benefit.

 Can I use my CAR days or borrow days in advance when taking a parental/maternity leave?

-People can borrow days before the birth in what is known as Maternity Disability.
-Once the baby is born, birth mothers can only borrow days if they take Maternity Leave.
-There is no right to borrow days if you use Paid Parental Leave.
+People can borrow days before the birth in what is known as maternity disability.
+Once the baby is born, birth mothers can only borrow days if they take maternity leave.
+There is no right to borrow days if you take a UFT parental leave.

-What is the difference between parental leave and maternity leave?
+What is the difference between UFT parental leave and maternity leave?

-Parental leave, also known as Paid Parental Leave, provides for 6 weeks of paid leave for eligible employees.
-Birth mothers, fathers or other partners of birth mothers, adoptive parents and foster parents may be eligible for parental leave.
-In the case of birth mothers, these 6 weeks can be supplemented by using CAR days from the day of birth until the CAR days run out, or 6 weeks worth of CAR days have been used (8 weeks in the case of a C-Section).
-So, if a birth mother has the days in her bank, she would get 12 weeks (14 in the case of a C-section) of paid leave.
-Members cannot borrow days or use a grace period when taking parental leave.
-Members who take Parental Leave commit to returning to the DOE for a minimum of one year following the leave.
+UFT parental leave provides for six weeks of paid leave.
+Birth parents can supplement these weeks by using CAR days in their bank from the day of birth until either their available days run out, or six weeks’ worth (eight weeks for a C-section) have been used.
+If a birth parent has the days in their bank, they could receive a total of 12 weeks of paid leave (14 weeks for a C-section).
+Members cannot borrow days or use a grace period.
+Members must commit to returning to the DOE for a minimum of one year following the leave.

-Maternity leave is a birth mother's right to use CAR days following a birth for 6 weeks (8 in the case of a C-section).
-There is no additional right to paid leave.
-Birth mothers who take maternity leave are allowed to borrow days and use a grace period within the 6 (or 8 weeks for C-sections) window, There is no return-to-service requirement under maternity leave, though if a person borrows days, she has to either return to service or repay those days to avoid being billed for them.
+Maternity leave is a birth parent’s right to use CAR days following a birth for six weeks (eight weeks for a C-section).
+Birth parents are allowed to borrow CAR days and use a grace period within the six-week (or eight-week) window.
+There is no return-to-service requirement, though if a birth parent borrows days, they must either return to service or repay those days to avoid being billed for them.
+There is no additional right to take a UFT parental leave in this case.